MENU

 Next on our list is the “secret base” of Chiba Station, found not far from the station’s north exit.
 Tsubakimori Komuna is best described as a nook of nature that acts as a community gathering point.
 It’s an open area with a cafe and restaurant, but also marchés are held there.
 Sit in one of the tables and chairs around the property and admire the stylish natural layout, complete with tree houses and a connecting suspension bridge overhead.

-The food was reasonably priced and delicious, served to us out of an Airstream trailer refurbished into a fully functional kitchen.
-The gentle rays of sun shining through the trees made my chicken burger and Carlsberg beer taste all the better in this cute forest oasis.
-After we all had a satisfying meal, we went up into the tree houses to relax and converse, using Komuna as a place of community and interaction as it’s intended.
+The food is reasonably priced and delicious, served out of an Airstream trailer refurbished into a fully functional kitchen.
+The gentle rays of sun shining through the trees make the food and drinks taste all the better in this cute forest oasis.
+After a satisfying meal, head up into the tree houses to relax and converse, using Komuna as a place of community and interaction as it’s intended.

 If you’re looking to stretch your legs a bit, head to Chiba Park located just across the street.
 You can take a stroll around the small pond within the park, or even paddle on it in a rental row boat.
 Chiba Park is also known for its seasonal displays, including cherry blossoms in spring, the maple leaves of fall, and the famed Ooga Hasu lotus flowers that bloom for a short time in early-summer.